hdShang/arxiv-daily/docs/cs-CV/2025-12-18/papers/251216918v1-adatooler-v-adaptive-tool-use-for-images-and-videos.md

 ---
 layout: default
-title: AdaTooler-V: Adaptive Tool-Use for Images and Videos
+title: "AdaTooler-V: Adaptive Tool-Use for Images and Videos"
 ---

 # AdaTooler-V: Adaptive Tool-Use for Images and Videos